 Things to know before you visit Angkor Wat

 If I’ve learnt anything from my travels, it’s the value in researching the place I am visiting BEFORE I go so that I do not lose time or money once I have arrived.
-The information covered in this section will save you a lot of both.
+The information below about travelling to Cambodia and Angkor Wat will save you a lot of both.

 When to visit Angkor Wat